The Minimum Number of $4$-Cycles in a Maximal Planar Graph with Small Number of Vertices: Introduction

-\begin{theorem}\ \\ \end{theorem} Before the proof of the theorem, we need three easy lemmas without proof. \begin{lemma} Let $G$ be a maximal plane graph on $n$ vertices, $n\geq 4$.
-If maximum degree of the graph is $n-1$, then there is a vertex of degree 3 in $G$. \end{lemma} \begin{lemma} Let $G$ be a maximal plane graph on $n$ vertices, $n\geq6$, and suppose that there is a vertex, say $v$, of degree $n-2$.
-If the cycle $C$ induced by $N(v)$ has a chord, then there is a vertex of degree 3 in $G$. \end{lemma} \begin{lemma} Let $G$ be a maximal plane graph with $n$ vertices, $n\geq 7$.
-If $d_G(v_1)=d_G(v_2)=4$ for $v_1,v_2 \in V(G)$, then $N(v_1)$ and $N(v_2)$ induce different cycles of length 4. \end{lemma}
+\begin{theorem}\ \\ \end{theorem} We need the following three lemmas to prove our main results.
+The proof of Lemma~\ref{ind} and Lemma~\ref{ind1} relies on the property of maximal outerplanar graphs as stated in Lemma~\ref{ind2}. \begin{lemma}\cite{west} Every maximal outerplanar graph with at least $3$ vertices contains a degree-$2$ vertex. \end{lemma} \begin{lemma} Let $G$ be an $n$-vertex maximal plane graph, where $n\geq 4$.
+If $\Delta(G)=n-1$, then there is a vertex of degree 3 in $G$. \end{lemma} \begin{proof} Let $x\in V(G)$ such that $d(x)=n-1$.
+Since $G-x$ is a maximal outerplanar graph, then there is a degree-$2$ vertex, say $v$, in $G-x$.
+Thus, $d(v)=3$. \end{proof} \begin{lemma} Let $G$ be an $n$-vertex maximal plane graph, where $n\geq6$.
+Let $v\in V(G)$ such that $d(v)=n-2$.
+If the cycle $\mathcal{C}$ induced by $N(v)$ has a chord, then there is a vertex of degree 3 in $G$. \end{lemma} \begin{proof} Let $e=\{x,y\}\in E(G)$ be a chord in $\mathcal{C}$, where $x,\ y\in N(v)$.
+The edge $e$ cuts $\mathcal{C}$ into two non-overlapping paths, $P_1$ and $P_2$ with common end vertices.
+Let $R_1$ be the region enclosed by $P_1$ and $e$ and not containing $v$, and $R_2$ be the region enclosed by $P_2$ and $e$ and not containing $v$.